zoe-becker/multiplayer-word-search/docs/backendDataStructures.md

     - NOTE: player objects are sanitized the same way as above

 ### LobbyData object
-- players and started keys from lobbyData.json above
+- players and gameLink keys from lobbyData.json above
     - NOTE: player objects are sanitized the same way as in PuzzleStructure